wspr/xetexref/README.txt

 ## Legalities

-Copyright 2007-2017 Will Robertson
+Copyright 2007-2018 Will Robertson
+Copyright 2018      Joseph Wright
-Copyright 2011 Karl Berry
+Copyright 2011-2017 Karl Berry
 Copyright 2013      Khaled Hosny.

 This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3c